dough10/PolySonic/README.md

 - fix for bookmark window not reopening after deleting a bookmark

+- if downloaded artist header image is larger then 800 px will now be resized to 800 px width before saving

 - minor bug fixes

 Required software for development environment